OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/plugin_install.rst

 changes to your plugin and test it in the environment without having to keep reinstalling it.

 If you have a distrbution tar or zip file, created either by using ``plugin makedist`` or by running ``setup.py`` directly, you can install your plugin into an OpenMDAO virtual environment by running ``plugin install`` and passing it the name of the file, for
 example:

 ::

     plugin install myplugin-0.5.tar.gz

 which will install the distribution into the ``site-packages`` directory of your OpenMDAO virtual environment.

-Finally, if you want to install a plugin distribution from a remote server, it would look like:
+If you want to install a plugin distribution from a remote server, it would look like:

 ::

     plugin install [-f <find_links_url>] <distrib_requirement>

 where ``find_links_url`` is the url for a ``find_links`` server and ``distrib_reqirement`` is a requirement string in the same form as you would pass to ``easy_install`` or ``pip``.